-This award recognises a Waikato-based scientist’s or Waikato-led science team’s contribution to a novel tool, process, technology or scientific breakthrough that has had/will have a positive impact on farm profitability, sustainability or animal health and welfare.
+This award recognises a Waikato-based scientist’s or Waikato-led science team’s contribution to a novel tool, process, technology or scientific breakthrough that has had/will have a positive impact on the development of a new food, food process/product OR addresses agricultural profitability, sustainability or animal health and welfare.

 - The Scientist or Science Team must have been based principally in the Waikato region (defined as the area in and around the Waikato river catchment).

 - The research put forward could be conducted anywhere in the world and must be of demonstratable value to the New Zealand Agricultural Sector.